Aliases for IL33 Gene

 Previous HGNC Symbols for IL33 Gene

 The protein encoded by this gene is a cytokine that binds to the IL1RL1/ST2 receptor.
 The encoded protein is involved in the maturation of Th2 cells and the activation of mast cells, basophils, eosinophils and natural killer cells.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2015]

 GeneCards Summary for IL33 Gene

 IL33 (Interleukin 33) is a Protein Coding gene.
-Diseases associated with IL33 include in situ pulmonary adenocarcinoma and chemical colitis.
-Among its related pathways are Influenza A and Toll-Like receptor Signaling Pathways.
-GO annotations related to this gene include cytokine activity.
+Diseases associated with IL33 include Igg4-Related Disease and Granulomatous Mastitis.
+Among its related pathways are Innate Lymphoid Cell Differentiation Pathways and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include cytokine activity.

 In quiescent endothelia the uncleaved form is constitutively and abundantly expressed, and acts as a chromatin-associated nuclear factor with transcriptional repressor properties, it may sequester nuclear NF-kappaB/RELA, lowering expression of its targets (PubMed:21734074).
 This form is rapidely lost upon angiogenic or proinflammatory activation (PubMed:18787100).